 Titanfall 2 is a sci-fi first-person shooter developed by Respawn and published by Electronic Arts for the Xbox One, PlayStation 4, and PC (via Origin) on October 28, 2016.

-The sequel to the original 2014 Titanfall, Titanfall 2 adds a full traditional single-player story mode (compared to the previous game, where the story is intertwined in multiplayer matches) and revamped multiplayer (including a variety of new abilities and customization options).
+The sequel to the 2014 game Titanfall, Titanfall 2 revamps the game's multiplayer with a variety of new abilities, game modes, and customization options.
+It also adds a traditional single-player story mode (compared to the previous game, where the main story is in the background during multiplayer matches).

 In the campaign, players control Jack Cooper, a rifleman sent alongside forces of the Frontier Militia to assault the planet Typhon (held by the forces of the Interstellar Manufacturing Corporation).
 When his Pilot mentor is mortally wounded, he is given control of his mentor's Pilot kit and assigned Vanguard-class Titan, BT-7274, and must complete his mentor's mission.